stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 You can also cast water breathing once without expending a spell slot.
 You regain the ability to do so when you finish a long rest.

 ### Gift of the Ever-Living Ones
-Prerequisites: Pact of the Chain feature
+Prerequisites: Pact of the Chain

 Whenever you regain hit points while your familiar is within 100 feet of you, treat any dice rolled to determine the hit points you regain as having rolled their maximum value for you.

 ### Gift of the Protectors
-Prerequisites: 5th Level Spells, Pact of the Tome feature
+Prerequisites: 5th Level Spells, Pact of the Tome

 A new page appears in your Book of Shadows.
 With your permission, a creature can use its action to write its name on that page, which can contain a number of names equal to your proficiency bonus.